shreddism/TheSaturnCollection/README.md

 At 0.0 this step is just foregone entirely.
 At 0.5 the point lands halfway between the latest reverse-smoothed position and the Kalman filter's point.
 At 1 only the Kalman filter's point is used.
 The point is fed into the 3 points to be used in interpolation.

+#### Wire - Filter Mode
+Wiring is addressed in a section below.
+The filter mode dictates what is put through the filters: the points to be interpolated between or the interpolation's output.
+Point filtering doesn't have to worry about time compensation in smoothing; it just runs at the report rate.

 ### Velocity Interpolation

 Just as another heads-up, this filter's inaccuracy scales very strongly with tablet noise/lower report rate.